Great marriages don't just happen, you have to build them.

 Remember you are a team.
 When two team members forget they are on the same team and begin to compete with each other, no one wins.
 Marriage is not about winning; it is about pulling together in the same direction.
 Stop for a moment and look honestly at yourself.
 Do you need to win every argument or be right about some insignificant disagreement?

-Maybe he is the one with that need to be right.
-Remember you are on the same team.
+Maybe your spouse is the one with that need to be right.
+Remember, you are on the same team.
 In things that don’t matter, drop it.
 In things that do, plan for a time out and set a date to revisit the issue.
 Verbalize the fact that you are a team.
 Bring in a third party if you repeatedly stalemate on one issue.
 Think in terms of “I choose us.”

 2. The response tool